robespierreprime/DesktopGIF/README.md

 # DesktopGIF
-MacOS to play GIF on desktop
+MacOS App to play GIF on desktop